karboosx/procer/readme.md

 [//]: # (- [Naming conventions]&#40;docs/guides/naming_conventions.md&#41;)

 [//]: # (## Going deeper)
-[//]: # (- [How Procer works]&#40;docs/how_it_works.md&#41;)
+[//]: # (- [How Karboosx\Procer works]&#40;docs/how_it_works.md&#41;)
 [//]: # (- [Parser and IC]&#40;docs/parser_and_ic.md&#41;)

 ## User submitted code safeness
 Code submitted by users is **safe** to run as far as the provided functions are safe.

-Procer does not allow to run any php code (except for the provided functions) and does not allow to include files, write to files, read from files, create objects, use eval, or have access to global variables.
+Karboosx\Procer does not allow to run any php code (except for the provided functions) and does not allow to include files, write to files, read from files, create objects, use eval, or have access to global variables.

 ## License